abroroo/til/Javascript/JavaScript Engine and Runtime.md

 **Call Stack** and **Heap**

-- CallStack - is where our code gets executed, it manages the order in which functions are called, each new __function__ (Execution Context) is added on top (stack data structure (Last In First Out)), when fnished execusion, its removed from top, and function below is next to be executed
+- CallStack - is where our code gets executed, it manages the order in which functions are called, each new __function__ (Execution Context) is added on top (stack data structure (Last In First Out)), when finished execusion its removed from top, and the function below is next to be executed

 - Heap - is something like an open space where you can store things.
 In the case of JavaScript, it's where the computer allocates memory for variables and objects.